 Conveniently, the humpback whales’ migration brings them to Los Cabos while tourists are flocking here, between December and March.
 Early in the season, you’ll see more adult whales—but if you go toward the end of the season, you’ll have a better chance of witnessing baby humpbacks.
 Seeing these gentle giants breaching (jumping out of the water) and playing together is an amazing sight.
 During these months, you’re almost guaranteed to spot some whales whenever you go on a boat ride in the bay, sometimes even from shore.

 Spring in Los Cabos

 The weather in March is very pleasant, with warm days and cool evenings; by April, it’s warming up, with an average high of 82 to 85 degrees Fahrenheit (28 to 29 degrees Celsius).
 With these higher temperatures, the water is warmer, so it can be very pleasant to swim, snorkel, or dive at this time of year.
 However, this is also when the whales leave the bay for cooler water.
 May tends to be hot and humid, with rain becoming more frequent toward the end of the month.
 Los Cabos has become more popular with spring breakers in the past few years; because they tend to concentrate in a few specific resorts and at the nightclubs in Cabo San Lucas, you can still find quiet spots to enjoy without crowds—especially in San Jose del Cabo.

 Events to check out:

-- Todos Santos Arts Festival and the Todos Santos Cinema Festival are both held in the month of March and are worth the hour’s drive north to check out.
+- Todos Santos Arts Festival and the Todos Santos Cinema Festival are worth the hour’s drive north to check out.

 - The Festival Sabores de Baja is an organic food festival that allows visitors the opportunity to sample local and seasonal products.